ARMmbed/connector-bridge/README.md

 # connector-bridge
-mbed Connector Integration bridge source
+mbed Connector/mbed Cloud Integration bridge source

-Integration bridge between mbed Connector and Third Parties
+Integration bridge between mbed Connector/mbed Cloud and Third Party Clouds

-This is the primary source tree for the prototype mbed Connector bridges.
+This is the primary source tree for the prototype mbed Connector/mbed Cloud bridge.

 This is a netbeans-based maven java project.

-Copyright 2015.
+Copyright 2015-2018.
 ARM Ltd. All rights reserved.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.